Green Dealflow » The Green Dealflow blog » How Permitting Affects Project Success

 The pipeline remains illiquid longer and monetization is delayed.

 Ultimately, permitting is critical to project finance success.
-It is varies greatly by jurisdiction and generally requires a team of outside consultants.
+It varies greatly by jurisdiction and generally requires a team of outside consultants.
 No one ever said commercial solar is easy.

 This concludes the How to Value a Solar Development Pipeline series.
-We hope you have enjoyed our look at the four pillars of project finance success: revenue streams, interconnection, site control and permitting.
-Whether you are an investor, developer, offtaker or represent any other link in the solar value chain, may 2019 bring you success. **
+We hope you have enjoyed our look at the four pillars of project finance success: revenue streams, interconnection, site control, and permitting.
+Whether you are an investor, developer, off-taker, or represent any other link in the solar value chain, may 2019 bring you success. **